Quantifying Label-Induced Bias in Large Language Model Self- and Cross-Evaluations: Discussion

 \section{Discussion}

-The results demonstrate that LLM evaluations are not purely content-driven; they are strongly influenced by perceived authorship.
-The \textit{Claude} label advantage suggests that certain model identities carry an implicit prestige or quality expectation among evaluators, leading to consistently higher scores regardless of the text’s origin.
+The results demonstrate that LLM evaluations are strongly influenced by perceived authorship rather than content alone.
+The \textit{Claude} label consistently elevated scores regardless of actual authorship, while the \textit{Gemini} label systematically depressed them across all evaluators.
 This aligns with prior findings on source-based credibility effects in human evaluation [1], suggesting that LLMs may internalize similar biases through training data or alignment tuning.

-Conversely, the \textit{Gemini} label penalty was evident across all evaluators, producing drastically lower scores even when Gemini-authored content was mislabeled as coming from another model.
-This asymmetry indicates that label effects are not uniform; some model names appear to trigger systematic undervaluation.

-The false-label scenarios reveal a critical vulnerability: label manipulation can fully reverse evaluation rankings.
-That is, content of unchanged quality can be made to appear vastly better or worse by altering the perceived source.
-This effect was far more pronounced in overall preference scores than in point-based ratings, implying that high-level “best choice” judgments are more susceptible to bias than detailed assessments of coherence, informativeness, and conciseness.
+The false-label scenarios reveal a critical vulnerability: label manipulation can fully reverse evaluation rankings, with preference score shifts reaching 50 percentage points and quality rating shifts up to 12 percentage points.
+High-level "best choice" judgments proved more susceptible to bias than detailed assessments of coherence, informativeness, and conciseness.
+Notably, informativeness emerged as the most label-sensitive dimension, while conciseness remained relatively stable, suggesting that structural qualities may be evaluated more objectively than perceived informational value.

-The change-of-judgment plots (Figs. 9–11) further highlight this vulnerability by showing the relative shifts from the no-label baseline.
-For ChatGPT as evaluator, Gemini-labeled content under false labels gained as much as +45 points, while genuine ChatGPT text dropped by −30 points.
-Gemini as evaluator consistently awarded large boosts to “Claude”-labeled text (up to +21 points) while penalizing its own outputs under true labels.
-Claude as evaluator exhibited the strongest self-preference (+13 points under true labels) but applied severe penalties when its own outputs were mislabeled as Gemini (−28 points).
-These findings confirm that the identity attached to a text can outweigh its actual quality, producing systematic distortions in judgment.

-The finding that informativeness is the most label-sensitive dimension suggests that perceptions of informational value are more subjective and context-dependent than structural qualities like coherence or conciseness.
-Conciseness’ stability across evaluators and conditions indicates that it may be evaluated more objectively, providing a potentially more reliable criterion in biased settings.

-Importantly, the author carefully read through all generated blog posts and found them difficult to rank, underscoring how subtle differences in content are often overshadowed by label-driven perception.